equinor/Project-ProjectSchedule/Consumer Requirements {CONSUMER}.md

 **What queries and operations are you expecting to be able to perform?**

-*e.g. Create, Read, Update, Delete, GetXxx*
+*[e.g. Create, Read, Update, Delete, GetXxx]*

 Read

 **What expectations do you have in relation to data quality, including but not limited to the contents, missing data, validation and transformation**

+*[Should any changes from the 'source' system be applied.
+See the point on lineage below as there may be multiple systems the data passes through]*

 Do not have high expectations